jschmu/Terraform-Spacelift-AWS/README.md

 # AWS Dev Environment Automation with Terraform, GitHub, and Spacelift

 This project automates the provisioning of a secure and accessible development environment in AWS using Infrastructure as Code (IaC) principles.
 It leverages **Terraform** for infrastructure definition, **GitHub** for version control and CI/CD integration, and **Spacelift** for automated plan and apply workflows.
-The primary goal is to provide a reproducible and self-service mechanism for developers to spin up their isolated dev workspaces.
+The primary goal is to provide a reproducible mechanism for developers to spin up their isolated dev workspaces.

 ## Table of Contents